ClementNerma/Rave/docs/books/hybrid.md

 ## Advanced concepts

+Here is a transitional chapter between the end of object-oriented programming and deeper concepts of SilverNight like errors, pointers or packages.
+The notions we will see here may not be used in every single program, be they can still be useful.

 ### Future declarations

 Here is a concept which will be especially useful in some conditionals.
 Futurely-declared resources are resources that are explicitly typed and don't have an initial value.